ibm-cloud-docs/data-virtualization/monitor.md

 # Monitoring for {{site.data.keyword.dv_short}}
 {: #monitor}

-Get insight into the performance of your workloads that are deployed with {{site.data.keyword.codeenginefull}}.
+Get insight into your Data Virtualization instance.
 Metrics can help you find bottlenecks or predict possible production problems.
-{: shortdesc}

-You can use the {{site.data.keyword.mon_full}} service to monitor your {{site.data.keyword.codeengineshort}} workloads. {{site.data.keyword.codeengineshort}} forwards selected information about your workloads to {{site.data.keyword.mon_short}} so that you can monitor specific metrics such as requests, revisions, and duration.
+You can use the IBM Cloud® Monitoring service to monitor your Data Virtualization instance.
+Data Virtualization forwards selected information about your instance to Monitoring so that you can monitor specific metrics such as cpu and memory utilization.

-## Set up your {{site.data.keyword.mon_full_notm}} service instance
+## Set up your {{site.data.keyword.dv_short}} service instance
 {: #setup-monitor}

-To set up your {{site.data.keyword.codeengineshort}} customer metrics dashboards in {{site.data.keyword.mon_short}}, you must create a service instance and then enable Platform Metrics in the same region as the {{site.data.keyword.codeengineshort}} projects that you want to monitor.
-If you have deployments in more than one region, you must provision {{site.data.keyword.mon_short}} and enable platform metrics for each region.
+To set up Monitoring for {{site.data.keyword.dv_short}}, you must create a service instance and then enable Platform Metrics in the same region as the Data Virtualization instance  that you want to monitor.
+If you have deployments in more than one region, you must provision Monitoring and enable platform metrics for each region.
-{: shortdesc}

 To set up {{site.data.keyword.mon_short}},